 The Centre for Urban Studies has three funding schemes to support and facilitate research initiatives of CUS’ research staff: Seed Grants, Seed Grants XL and the PhD Travel Grant.
 These grants are provided to assist our members in their work, to foster an interdisciplinary dialogue, and to stimulate original research in the field of Urban Studies.

 Besides the three regular funding schemes the CUS irregularly awards the Visiting Scholar Award.
 The aim of this award is to institute a visiting scholar program, going beyond the existing formats supporting short visits.
-The first award was given to Prof. Oren Yivtachel (Ben-Gurion University, Israel), who will visit the Centre for Urban Studies in 2019.

 In 2016, a series of grants was awarded to various international collaborations between CUS members and staff at the University of Sheffield.